tscreven/LLM-MedSum/README.md

 applicable) and then get the generated summaries.
 The notebook automaticaly saves the generated summaries to the filepath the user inputs.

+Training occurs in `SK-Tuning_Full-Finetuning.ipynb` (SK Tuning and Full Finetuning approaches are in this notebook) and `LoRA.ipynb`.
+Our recommendation would be to use a GPU to ensure a faster training process.

 ## ModelResults.ipynb
 Generates token and semantic similarity scores for model results.
 Creates tables and graphs displaying effectiveness of baseline and fine-tuning/adaptation techniques.